UniDi/UniDi/README.md

 }
 ```
 ### Install from file
-Download a release package to your computer.
-Press 'Add package from disk' in the Unity Package Manager and select the ``package.json`` in the extracted folder.
+Download and extract a [release](https://github.com/UniDi/UniDi/releases) to your machine.
+Press 'Add package from disk' in the Unity Package Manager and select the ``package.json`` file in the extracted folder.

 ### OpenUPM
 TODO: --> WIP <--